Braun Series 9 Review: Is It Really That Amazing?

 It’s not rocket science: the more shaving directions, the smoother, more precise shave.
 Other Braun shavers or even high-end Norelcos max out at 8 directions.
 Clearly, Series 9 has the better edge here.

-Another important element are the cutting actions per minute.
+Another important element that you will note in this Braun series 9 review are the cutting actions per minute.
 Directions don’t mean much if the motor is too slow: it’ll just jam at thicker hairs.

 At 40 000 cutting actions, Series 9 majorly outperforms previous Braun shavers that clock at around 30 000.
 As foil shavers are generally more powerful than rotaries, it also retains more power than Philips rotaries.